Steemhunt/nomadtask-tutorial/terms.md

 Before using the Website, you must read the whole Terms, the Website policies and all linked information.

-You must read and accept all of the terms in, and linked to, this Terms, the Reviewhunt{' '} [Data Policy](https://review.hunt.town/policy) {' '} and all Website policies.
+You must read and accept all of the terms in, and linked to, this Terms, the Reviewhunt [Data Policy](https://review.hunt.town/policy)  and all Website policies.
 By accepting this Terms as you access our Website, you agree that this Terms will apply whenever you use the Website, or when you use the tools we make available to interact with the Website.
 Some Websites may have additional or other terms that we provide to you when you use those services.

 ## Eligibility